Realize-Security/DeHashedDashboard/README.md

-# Vue 3 + TypeScript + Vite
+# Vue 3 + TypeScript + Vite + Express

-This template should help get you started developing with Vue 3 and TypeScript in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+> Note: This is a work in progress and does NOT include authentication.

-Learn more about the recommended Project Setup and IDE Support in the [Vue Docs TypeScript Guide](https://vuejs.org/guide/typescript/overview.html#project-setup).
+An example Vue.js PoC for integrating with the Dehashed API.
+The project uses an Express server backend to route API rerquests from the Vue.js UI to query Dehashed without exposing the Dehashed API key to the client.
+Both server and client use a shared TypeScript repos which includes common types for API request and responses.